Use Unity Catalog with your Delta Live Tables pipelines

 If you do not select a catalog and target schema for a pipeline, tables are not published to Unity Catalog and can only be accessed by queries in the same pipeline.

-To write your tables to Unity Catalog, when you create a pipeline, select Unity Catalog under Storage options, select a catalog in the Catalog drop-down menu, and select an existing schema or enter the name for a new schema in the Target schema drop-down menu.
+To write your tables to Unity Catalog, you must configure your pipeline to work with it through your workspace.
+When you create a pipeline, select Unity Catalog under Storage options, select a catalog in the Catalog drop-down menu, and select an existing schema or enter the name for a new schema in the Target schema drop-down menu.
 To learn about Unity Catalog catalogs, see What are catalogs in Databricks?.
 To learn about schemas in Unity Catalog,see What are schemas in Databricks?.

 Ingest data into a Unity Catalog pipeline